cristian-gl-wd/cristian-gl-wd/README.md

 <h2>Who am I?</h2>
 I'm Cristian (@cristian-gl-wd).

-A front web developer from Spain 🇪🇸 who just want to portray his knowns and practice it to learn.
+A front-end web developer from Spain 🇪🇸 who just want to portray his knowns and practice it to learn.

 <h2>What am I interested about?</h2>